Facebook is building a virtual memory palace out of your photos

-Facebook's F8 Conference started today has been dreaming big about the future of AR and VR, but one of the most fascinating plans has to do with memories.
+Facebook's F8 Conference started today and has been dreaming big about the future of augmented reality and virtual reality, but one of the most fascinating plans has to do with memories.
 Or, Facebook's interpretation of them.

 On top of this fuzzy, dreamy point cloud, more photos are suspended.
 Would these photos mark places where memories happened?
 Would it be a series of rooms, and photos?
 It's hard to tell, but Franklin says that these spaces will be areas where friends and family could enter together.
 It suggests that Facebook's working hard to figure out a way to get the personal world of Facebook content into the otherwise relatively memory-free world of Oculus VR.